INEC to redistribute 1.4m unclaimed PVCs in Lagos — Nigeria Today

 The figure also showed Bauchi State as having the least number of uncollected PVCs, 15,542, followed by Bayelsa and Plateau which had 28,533 and 25,300 cards respectively.

-The post INEC to redistribute 1.4m unclaimed PVCs in Lagos appeared first on Vanguard News.
+The post INEC to redistribute 1.4m unclaimed PVCs in Lagos appeared first on The Nation Nigeria.

 Do you have something awesome to share with the world?
 Click here to share